Marshawn Lynch: Buffalo Bills

-2007 season: Rookie year
+2007 season

-On April 28, 2007, Lynch was selected by the Buffalo Bills with the 12th overall pick in the first round of the NFL Draft, the second running back taken.
+On April 28, 2007, Lynch was selected by the Buffalo Bills with the 12th overall pick in the first round of the NFL draft, the second running back taken.
 He agreed with the Bills to a six-year, $18.935 million contract.
 The deal included a $3 million signing bonus and contained $10.285 million in total guarantees.

 Lynch entered the NFL as the starter at running back for the Bills.
-In his first career regular season game on September 9, he gained 90 yards on 19 carries and scored his first touchdown in a 14–15 loss to the Denver Broncos.
+In his first career regular-season game on September 9, he gained 90 yards on 19 carries and scored his first touchdown in a 14–15 loss to the Denver Broncos.
 His breakout game came on November 4 against the Cincinnati Bengals.
 Lynch's success on the ground was instrumental in keeping the touted Cincinnati offense on the sidelines, as he rushed 29 times for 153 yards, including a 56-yard touchdown run.
 Lynch also completed a touchdown pass to tight end Robert Royal, the first touchdown pass completed by a Bills non-quarterback since running back Joe Cribbs in 1981.

 Lynch injured his ankle the following week against the Miami Dolphins and missed the next three games.
 He returned to play on December 9 for the Bills' second game against the Miami Dolphins that season, rushing for 107 yards and fumbling for the first time in his NFL career.
 The game marked the first time the Bills' offense produced two 100-yard rushers since 1996, as Fred Jackson also rushed for 115 yards.
 Lynch went over the 1,000-yard rushing mark on December 23 against the New York Giants, scoring a touchdown in the 21–38 loss, which resulted in the Giants clinching a playoff berth.
 This made Lynch the fourth Bills rookie to break the 1,000-yard mark, and the first since Greg Bell in 1984.
 He closed out the regular season with 105 rushing yards and 22 receiving yards against the Philadelphia Eagles.
 He finished a successful rookie season with 1,115 total rushing yards and seven touchdowns.
 He was named to the NFL All-Rookie Team for the 2007 season.

 Lynch was expected to be more involved in Buffalo's passing game in 2008, his second season as a professional.
 The Bills' new offensive coordinator Turk Schonert had stated a number of times that he anticipated Lynch "being in on third down a lot more" this season, citing Lynch's inexperience as a reason he was not very involved in the 2007 season.